SpenceKonde/megaTinyCore/megaavr/libraries/EEPROM/README.md

 1. When a sketch manually erases some or all of it.
 2. IF using a non-optiboot configuration, it can optionally be erased every time new code is uploaded.
 This is controlled by the EESAVE fuse bit.
 On AVR DA and DB parts, this is a "safe" fuse and is set on all uploads.
 On AVR DD and ATTiny parts, it is not considered a safe fuse, since it can disable non-HV UPDI programming; on those parts you must do "burn bootloader" to apply these changes.
 When optiboot is used, the EEPROM is never erased by an upload through optiboot, but EESAVE is not set, so that re-bootloading it will clear the EEPROM and restore the chip to a known state.

 See also the [USERSIG](../USERSIG/README.md) library which writes to the rather similar memory section known as the USERROW (aka "user signature space"), which is only erased if manually erased or if the chip is locked, and then erased in order to unlock it.
-Note that there are signficant differences in the USERSIG library on tinyAVR and AVR Dx-series parts due to underlying differences in the NVM controller.
+Note that there are significant differences in the USERSIG library on tinyAVR and AVR Dx-series parts due to underlying differences in the NVM controller.

 ## How to use it
 The EEPROM library is included with all hardware packages for hardware with that functionality (which is almost universal).